elec327/elec327.github.io/lab2/index.md

 it in the ISR?
 {: class="questions" start="9"}

 **Save your code as `pendant.c`.
-Create a demo video that shows the pendant operating.
+You will need to demonstrate your device running and walk through your code comments and modifications for one of the course staff by the due date.
-Upload your answered questions, code and the video URL to Canvas.**
+Upload your answered questions to the Google doc, and the code to Canvas.**